hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Conclusion

-This document describes how you can load a TC BPF program into the kernel and, then, attach and detach it on a network interface using the TC Netlink interface without external tools like `tc` in C code.
+This document describes how you can load a TC-BPF program into the kernel and, then, attach and detach it on a network interface using the TC Netlink interface without external tools like `tc` in C code.
 The main steps are adding or removing a QDISC and a TC Filter that passes every packet to the loaded BPF